biqqles/flint/README.md

 Windows resource DLLs are used to store names and infocards.
 DLLs are a subset of the PE format.
 Rich text is formatted in an XML-based markup language unique to Freelancer called RDL. flint's DLL implementation handles conversion of this to HTML.

 #### UTF
 Another of Digital Anvil's formats, UTF (Universal Tree Format), is used as a catch-all container for binary files (blobs), with the exception of audio files which use the WAV container.
-UTF files can have the file extensions `.3db` (icons and textures), `.txm` (effects and some textures) and `.cmp` (models)
+UTF files can have the file extensions `.3db` (icons and textures), `.txm` (effects and some textures) and `.cmp` (models).

-## To do
+## To be added
-- Parsing zones and every object type
+- Comprehensive parsing of zones
-- Parsing equipment
+- Parsing of equipment
 - Route planning
+- Writer implementations for formats

 ## Acknowledgements
-- Bas Westerbaan for [documenting](http://blog.w-nz.com/uploads/bini.pdf) the BINI format
+- Bas Westerbaan for [documenting](https://drive.google.com/open?id=1JlQa19mEiuHzpnAc8B1d2wTcgnvdl_tH) the BINI format
 - Treewyrm for [documenting](https://wiki.librelancer.net/utf:universal_tree_format) UTF
 - adoxa and cshake for [deciphering](https://the-starport.net/modules/newbb/viewtopic.php?&topic_id=562) RDL
 - cshake and Alex for providing a cross-platform DLL parser, which facilitated early development